 What happens if I test positive for COVID-19?

+Regardless of vaccination status, individuals who test positive for COVID-19 will be required to isolate.
 Students who live on campus will be moved into University-supported isolation housing or have the option to return to their permanent residence to isolate there.
 Students living off campus who test positive, including graduate and professional students, will be contacted by Student Health Services to discuss their isolation requirements and options.
 Students living off-campus may be offered the option of moving into University-supported isolation housing.

 A dedicated care team will support those students living in University-supported isolation housing.
 They will have daily check-ins with medical professionals and a support team, meals delivered and other resources available.